sunilwildcard/Space-News-2.0/README.md

 # Space-News-2.0
-Space News 2.0, aka: "InOrbit" is an application that provides information about future space missions, bodies in space, meteorite landings, astronaut spacewalks, and news sourced from The New York Times, The Guardian, and NPR's APIs.
+Space News 2.0, aka: "InOrbit" is an application that provides information about future space missions, bodies in space, meteorite landings, astronaut spacewalks, astronaut tweets, and news sourced from The New York Times, The Guardian, and NPR's APIs.

 This is a *heavy* overhaul of Space News.
-I wanted to use build on my experience developing a news aggregator  to create a more refined app with improved API calls, an improved user interface, and more data from sources including:
+I wanted to build on my experience developing a news aggregator  to create a more refined app with improved API calls, an improved user interface, and more data from sources including:

 The New York Times

 The Guardian

 NPR

+Astronaut posts on Twitter

 NASA's Near Earth Object Dataset